 - linked groups to corresponding RSS.
 In theory, if you start with groups.rss, you should now get the list of all your channel groups.
 Enter a group and you should see the group's channels

 Please give it a try and tell me which change brakes things for you.

-Updated by b.m.d about 2 years ago
+Updated by b.m.d over 2 years ago

 This patch holds great promise for the owners of a Samsung Smart TV.
 It could potentially allow viewing live tv streamed from a vdr server without the need for an additional PC connected to the TV set.
 I have been checking this thread for activity for some time now but sadly the original author seems to have abandoned the idea.
 His widget and the patches don't seem to work anymore.
 At least not for me.